edgi-govdata-archiving/web-monitoring-task-sheets/README.md

 - To use the in-development fallback, specify the `--skip-readability` option when running `generate_task_sheets.py` instead of starting the Readability server.

+## Production Usage

+A scheduled GitHub Actions workflow in this repo runs the script on regular basis and uploads the results to Google Drive.
+It relies on two repository secrets to do so:

+- `GOOGLE_DRIVE_FOLDER_ID` is the ID of the parent folder to upload results to.
+- `GOOGLE_DRIVE_SERVICE_ACCOUNT` is a base-64 encoded JSON key for a Google Cloud service account to do the uploading.
+To update this value:
+    1. In the Google Cloud console, find the project that owns the service account you want to use.
+    2. Navigate to “IAM & Admin” → “Service Accounts”
+    3. If you need to add a new service account, click the “create service account” button and follow the steps.

+        If creating a service account, make sure it has access to the Google Drive folder you want results uploaded to.
+Find the folder in Google Drive and share it with the service account’s e-mail like you would any regular Google account.

+    4. Find the service account you want to use, open the actions menu for it (right-most cell in the table), and select “manage keys.”
+    5. Click “add key” → “create new key” and select JSON as the format.
+    6. Download the key somewhere.
+    7. Base-64 encode the downloaded file.
+In a command-line shell:

+        ```sh
+        base64 --input path/to/key/file.json
+        ```

+    8. In the settings panel for this repo on GitHub, go to “secrets and variables” → “actions”
+    9. Replace the `GOOGLE_DRIVE_SERVICE_ACCOUNT` secret’s value with the base-64 encoded output from step 7.

 ## Installation

 1. Install Python